Sunday, February 9, 2020

 MARY MAGDALENE is an interesting addition to the corpus of Jesus movies.
 All Jesus movies have a different theological focus.
 This reflects (probably unintentionally) the way we receive the original story of Christ in the New Testament.

 A digression: If you read the Christian Bible as a unified work, the break between the old and new testaments is a shocking transition.
-After the OT collection of myth, poetry, law, and history, we suddenly transition into four different takes on one story.
+After the OT collection of myth, poetry, law, and history, we suddenly transition into four different takes on one story--a multi-fractured narrative biography of Christ.
 Why the different perspectives?
 Even among the three synoptic Gospels there's a striking difference in style (the critic Harold Bloom once said that with its emphasis on demonic possession and dark forebodings the Gospel of Mark read like something written by Edgar Allan Poe), and that's before you even get to the epic Gospel of John, which takes things in radically different cosmological and Christological directions.

 Something like Mel Gibson's PASSION OF THE CHRIST is a good example of what I mean.
 Gibson made the first fundamentalist Christian movie about Christ.
 He stripped the story down to one message: Christ took our much deserved punishment upon himself.
 Gibson hammers this message relentlessly for two hours.
 Christ suffered and died for us, and that is why we owe him our allegiance.
 Nothing else he said or did--the other 90% of the story of the Gospels--is important.
 And this message perfectly captures a fundamentalist understanding of the story of Christ.
 As a Southern Baptist, I heard this message preached three times a week every week, 52 weeks a year.